REGISTRATION

 SPEAKER bios

-2022 Annual Conference
+2022 Bi-Annual Conference

-The 2022 theme is Beyond a Theory: Healing and Transformation in the Education System.
+Beyond a Theory: Healing and Transformation in the Education System.

 MHA of Greater Houston’s Center for School Behavioral Health is changing systems and lives through highly specialized professional development opportunities, technical assistance, and community education for school districts across Texas.
 The Center works to improve the behavioral health of students and faculty through collective action, policy analysis, research, and advocacy.